 Medd reveals, “Neven got advanced further; he was in London at Selhurst Park with his father.”

-The defender turned Palace down, which would prove to be the correct decision, eventually ending up at Borussia Dortmund, where he featured 195 times and going on to win back-to-back Bundesliga titles, whilst also playing in a Champions League Final.
+The defender turned Palace down, which would prove to be the correct decision, eventually ending up at Borussia Dortmund, where he featured 195 times and won back-to-back Bundesliga titles, whilst also playing in a Champions League Final.

 It was a shame he did not fancy Scunthorpe United away!